 As a result of the COVID-19 pandemic, the Company took action to protect its employees, contractors and the communities in which it operates.
 As part of the contingency plan developed by the Company, it closed its offices in March 2020 and provided employees with adequate equipment to allow them to the extent reasonably possible to safely work remotely from home.
-The Company has also suspended non-essential travels for all employees as well as non-essential work at its Cariboo gold project, Exploration and development activities resumed operations in the second quarter of 2020 under strict health and safety measures.
+Exploration and development activities resumed operations in the second quarter of 2020 under strict health and safety measures.
+In addition, the Company has commenced, at a slight progression rate, reintroducing travels from management to the project sites as at the date of this MD&A.